How to Fix Popped-Out Glasses Lenses?

 • If your frame looks good, grab a bowl of warm water.
 Not too hot, just warm enough to be comfortable to the touch.
 Dip your glasses in for a minute or two, letting the warmth soften the plastic slightly.

 • Take your glasses out and carefully position the lens back into its groove.
-The groove is usually on the backside of the frame.
+The groove is usually on the back of the frame.

 • Once the lens is in place, gently but firmly press down on the edges, especially the bottom part, until it clicks back into position.